rilldata/rill/docs/docs/manage/security.md

 <!-- PENDING SUPPORT FOR USER-DEFINED USERGROUPS -->
 <!-- - `.user.groups` - a list of usergroups the user belongs to in the project's org.
 Custom usergroups are not currently supported, so this will always be `["all"]`. -->

-Note: Rill requires users to confirm their email address before letting them interact with the platform.
-So a user can't trivially fake an email address or email domain.
+Note: Rill requires users to confirm their email address before letting them interact with the platform so a user cannot fake an email address or email domain.

-If you require additional user attributes to enforce access policies, see the example for custom attributes further down on this page.
+If you require additional user attributes to enforce access policies, see the [example for custom attributes below](#advanced-example-custom-attributes) for more details.

 ## Templating and expression evaluation